boffinHouse/rawblock/sources/js/tutorials/01-basic-module.md

     }
 }
 ```
+####About event options:

+There are 4 different kinds of event options:
-The `@` allows to bind listeners to other elements than the component element.
-These elements are retrieved by the `this.getElementsByString` method, which not only allows to use predefined values like `"window"` or `"document"`, but also to use jQuery-like traversing methods to select an element (i.e.: `"closest(form)"`, `"next(.item)"` etc.).
+* The `@` allows to bind listeners to other elements than the component element.
+These elements are retrieved by the `this.getElementsByString` method, which not only allows to use predefined values like `"window"` or `"document"`, but also to use jQuery-like traversing methods to select an element (i.e.: `"submit:@(closest(form))"`, `"click:@(next(.item))"` etc.).
+* Native event options: `capture`, `once` and `passive`.
+* proxy functions: `closest`, `matches`, `keycodes` and some more.
+    * `closest` can be used for event delegation.
+For example `'click:closest(.button)'` means, if a click happens the proxy function will use the `closest` method on the `event.target` and if it finds an element will set the `event.delegatedTarget` property to this element and call the declared event handler.
+    * `matches` can also be used for event delegation.
+For example `'change:matches(.input)'` means, if a change happens the proxy function will use the `matches` method on the `event.target` and if it returns `true` will set the `event.delegatedTarget` property to this element and call the declared event handler.
+* Different options for custom events.

 ###Adding some logic